gy-mate/kalauz/README.md

 ## 📜 License

-This whole project is licensed under the _GNU General Public License v3.0_.
+The whole project is licensed under the _GNU General Public License v3.0_.
-See the [license](COPYING) file for its full text.
+See the [license](COPYING) file for the full text.